ptimoner/QGIS-Documentation/docs/training_manual/foreword/foreword.rst

 Sponsoring Chapters
 -------------------
 This work is by no means a complete treatise on all the things you can do with QGIS and we encourage others to add new materials to fill any gaps.
-Linfiniti Consulting CC. can also create additional materials for you as a commercial service, with the understanding that all such works produced should become part of the core content and be published under the same license.

 Authors
 -------